iron-claw-972/ScoutX-2025/README.md

 - [Firebase CLI](https://firebase.google.com/docs/cli) (for deployment)

 ### Setting Up Firebase
-Create a new Firebase Project as a web app and add three collections to the Firestore Database:
+- Create a new Firebase Project as a web app

-1. matchScoutData
-2. humanPlayerData
-3. pitData

-Each will store their specific types of robot data collected in the scout pages.
+- Select the Blaze billing plan

-Additionally, make sure to update to the Blaze Billing Plan and set allow read and write rules to true.
+- Set read and write rules to true

 ```sh
 allow read, write: if true;